 Caurette Editions are proud to publish this exclusive and unique testimony of a forgotten world.
 Through the pencil strokes of this talented artist, a wonderful world unfolds before your eyes and casts new light on this amazing adventure – as told by Rudyard Kipling.

 Sadly, we know very little about Armel Gaulme, the author whose notebooks illustrated the journey into Kafiristan.
 A few scribbled notes suggest he was a Frenchman, but other than a blurry photograph and some scattered references, no other trace remains.

-The tale of their discovery would be worth a novel in itself, but suffice to say it took one of Gaulme’s descendants ten years to recover them.
-This individual, who coincidentally is also called Armel, has entrusted Caurette Editions with publishing these startling chronicles.
+The story of the discovery of the notebooks would be worth a book in itself, but suffice to say that, generations later, one of the Gaulme family’s descendants managed to recover them after a ten year search.
+This descendant, who coincidentally is also called Armel Gaulme, entrusted the notebooks to Caurette Editions to publish in their original format.

-“There are some illustrators who have to be published.
-Armel Gaulme is clearly one of them.”
+“There are some illustrators you just have publish.
+Armel Gaulme is clearly one.”